Coerente Capital Management Has $19.04 Million Position in Illinois Tool Works Inc. (NYSE:ITW)

 Coerente Capital Management grew its stake in shares of Illinois Tool Works Inc. (NYSE:ITW) by 1.0% in the third quarter, according to its most recent disclosure with the SEC.
 The fund owned 92,123 shares of the industrial products company’s stock after buying an additional 948 shares during the period.
 Illinois Tool Works makes up 3.9% of Coerente Capital Management’s investment portfolio, making the stock its 13th biggest holding.
 Coerente Capital Management’s holdings in Illinois Tool Works were worth $19,035,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
-Arkadios Wealth Advisors increased its stake in Illinois Tool Works by 85.3% in the second quarter.
-Arkadios Wealth Advisors now owns 3,526 shares of the industrial products company’s stock valued at $788,000 after acquiring an additional 1,623 shares during the period.
-Fulton Breakefield Broenniman LLC bought a new stake in Illinois Tool Works in the second quarter valued at about $485,000.
-Conestoga Capital Advisors LLC increased its stake in Illinois Tool Works by 4.5% in the second quarter.
-Conestoga Capital Advisors LLC now owns 1,400 shares of the industrial products company’s stock valued at $313,000 after acquiring an additional 60 shares during the period.
-Creative Financial Designs Inc. ADV increased its stake in Illinois Tool Works by 4.4% in the second quarter.
-Creative Financial Designs Inc. ADV now owns 1,665 shares of the industrial products company’s stock valued at $372,000 after acquiring an additional 70 shares during the period.
-Finally, Alley Co LLC increased its stake in Illinois Tool Works by 155.8% in the second quarter.
-Alley Co LLC now owns 28,883 shares of the industrial products company’s stock valued at $6,457,000 after acquiring an additional 17,592 shares during the period.
-77.57% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Nvwm LLC increased its stake in Illinois Tool Works by 266.7% in the second quarter.
+Nvwm LLC now owns 110 shares of the industrial products company’s stock valued at $25,000 after acquiring an additional 80 shares during the period.
+Key Financial Inc increased its stake in Illinois Tool Works by 78.6% in the second quarter.
+Key Financial Inc now owns 209 shares of the industrial products company’s stock valued at $47,000 after acquiring an additional 92 shares during the period.
+Mascoma Wealth Management LLC bought a new stake in Illinois Tool Works during the third quarter worth about $54,000.
+Tobam bought a new stake in Illinois Tool Works during the second quarter worth about $55,000.
+Finally, Liberty Wealth Management LLC grew its stake in Illinois Tool Works by 239,466.7% during the second quarter.
+Liberty Wealth Management LLC now owns 14,374 shares of the industrial products company’s stock worth $64,000 after buying an additional 14,368 shares during the last quarter.
+77.57% of the stock is currently owned by institutional investors and hedge funds.

 Several analysts have weighed in on ITW shares.
-Zacks Investment Research cut shares of Illinois Tool Works from a “hold” rating to a “sell” rating and set a $239.00 price objective on the stock. in a research note on Monday, November 1st.
-Wells Fargo & Company upped their price objective on shares of Illinois Tool Works from $219.00 to $223.00 and gave the stock an “equal weight” rating in a research note on Friday, October 29th.
+Morgan Stanley upped their price objective on shares of Illinois Tool Works from $198.00 to $206.00 and gave the stock an “underweight” rating in a research note on Friday, October 29th.
+Zacks Investment Research lowered shares of Illinois Tool Works from a “hold” rating to a “sell” rating and set a $239.00 target price on the stock. in a research report on Monday, November 1st.
+Wells Fargo & Company upped their target price on shares of Illinois Tool Works from $219.00 to $223.00 and gave the stock an “equal weight” rating in a research report on Friday, October 29th.
 Credit Suisse Group upped their target price on shares of Illinois Tool Works from $261.00 to $267.00 and gave the stock an “outperform” rating in a research report on Friday, October 29th.
-Bank of America reduced their target price on shares of Illinois Tool Works from $250.00 to $245.00 and set a “neutral” rating on the stock in a research report on Friday, October 29th.
-Finally, Deutsche Bank Aktiengesellschaft reduced their target price on shares of Illinois Tool Works from $231.00 to $220.00 and set a “hold” rating on the stock in a research report on Friday.
-Three analysts have rated the stock with a sell rating, nine have issued a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $232.07.
+Finally, Bank of America reduced their target price on shares of Illinois Tool Works from $250.00 to $245.00 and set a “neutral” rating on the stock in a research report on Friday, October 29th.
+Three analysts have rated the stock with a sell rating, nine have assigned a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $232.07.

 The company also recently announced a quarterly dividend, which will be paid on Friday, January 14th.
 Shareholders of record on Friday, December 31st will be issued a $1.22 dividend.
 The ex-dividend date of this dividend is Thursday, December 30th.
 This represents a $4.88 annualized dividend and a yield of 2.01%.
 Illinois Tool Works’s dividend payout ratio (DPR) is presently 56.74%.